Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 ]
 ```

-## Versioning

-The ZK proof verification logic and the tweet verification logic can be versioned.
-Update the `CURRENT_ZK_PROOF_VERIFICATION_VERSION` and/or `CURRENT_TWEET_VERIFICATION_VERSION`
-in the `server.rs` file to introduce a new version when re-starting the server.
-Correspondingly, update the
-`VALID_ZK_PROOF_VERIFICATION_VERSIONS` and/or `VALID_TWEET_VERIFICATION_VERSIONS` list in the
-`server.rs` file to specify which versions should be still considered valid.

 ## Expiry of signatures and proofs.

 Proofs and signatures have to be generated including a recent `block_hash` (either as the challenge or as part of the message signed).